Joists

 Species and Grades

+Southern Pine, S-P-F, Hem-Fir and D.Fir-L are most likely to be stocked by lumber yards, but other species may also be on hand.
 In the 2 in.
-(51mm) thickness, the most readily obtainable grade is No.1 or No.2.
+(51mm) thickness, the most readily obtainable material is No.1 or No.2.

-MSR and MEL Sizes and Grades
+MSR Grades

 Multi-ply Joists